abel1502/mipt-kp-master/NOTES.md

 # TODO

+- Support offloading content onto the filesystem immediately to not waste RAM!
 - Write the text in Typst in this repository (compile locally), so that we have a diff of it.
 - Prepare for the MIPT conference.
 Ideally want to have working code this week.